Having some basic dog first aid supplies on hand can be a life-saver if your pet has an emergency.

 Sterile Saline Solution or Wound Cleanser

-You can use a sterile saline solution (even contact lens rinse can work if you don't have anything else to hand in an emergency) to wash foreign objects out of your pets eye, or to clean cuts and abrasions.A product that fights infection and speeds healing is even better for cleaning injuries than saline, and Vetericyn Wound & Infection Care is a great choice.
+You can use a sterile saline solution (even contact lens rinse can work if you don't have anything else to hand in an emergency) to wash foreign objects out of your pets eye, or to clean cuts and abrasions.A product that fights infection and speeds healing is even better for cleaning injuries than saline is Vetericyn Plus All Animal Wound & Skin Care.
+It's amazing and works on all sorts of cuts, scrapes and even sore areas or hot-spot inflammation from allergies and such.

 Ear & Eye Washes